Kate Deines

-Kathleen Ann Deines (born September 17, 1989) is an American soccer midfielder-defender.
+Kathleen Ann Deines (born September 17, 1989) is an American soccer midfielder–defender.
 She most recently played for Turbine Potsdam in the German Bundesliga and Seattle Reign FC of the National Women's Soccer League.
 Deines was a fourth round pick (23rd overall) of the Atlanta Beat of Women's Professional Soccer in the 2012 WPS Draft of college seniors on January 13, 2012.
 The WPS Board of Governors voted to suspend the 2012 season on January 30 citing pending legal issues.
 Subsequently, she was free to sign with other teams and rejoined the Seattle Sounders Women, the organization she had previously played for from 2007 to 2009.
 After the formation of the National Women's Soccer League in late 2012, Deines played for the Seattle Reign during the league's first two seasons.
-She was traded to FC Kansas City in late 2014 but announced her retirement from professional soccer on March 31, 2015 before the 2015 season began.
+She was traded to FC Kansas City in late 2014 but announced her retirement from professional soccer on March 31, 2015, before the 2015 season began.

 Early life

-Deines was born in Portland, Oregon, on September 17, 1989 to Matt and Betsy Deines.
+Deines was born in Portland, Oregon, on September 17, 1989, to Matt and Betsy Deines.
 As a freshman at Issaquah High School, Deines helped lead the soccer team to its first state championship final since 1988 and first title ever.
 Deines led the team to four consecutive conference championships from 2004 to 2007 and four state title games, winning three of them.
-Issaquah's lone runner-up finish was in 2005 when Deines was forced to miss the championship game to join the United States Youth Soccer Association Olympic Development Program in Boca Raton, Fla. following the semifinal.
+Issaquah's lone runner-up finish was in 2005 when Deines was forced to miss the championship game to join the United States Youth Soccer Association Olympic Development Program in Boca Raton, Florida following the semifinal.
 Issaquah went on undefeated the next two years with Deines in the lineup.

 Deines capped off her high school career by scoring the game-winning goal in the 71st minute of the 2007 state final, a 1–0 victory over Seattle Prep.

 Deines finished with a total of 76 goals and was named to the all-state team four times and chosen as the state's Gatorade Player of the Year twice.
 During her senior year she was named to the Parade and NSCAA/adidas Girls High School All-America teams.

 Deines has played soccer with the Seattle Sounders Women since joining the team in 2007 while still in high school.